Using Yoga’s Eightfold Path

 7. Meditation techniques called Dhyana.
 Meditation offers a young woman a technique for self-reflection.
 She begins to develop an awareness of her thought patterns and subsequent behaviors, the first step in learning to change them for a more productive lifestyle.

-8. Developing Spirituality or a sense of connectedness to all human beings and nature called Samadhi.
+8. Developing a sense of connectedness to all human beings and nature called Samadhi.
 Samadhi encourages pro-social behavior in the largest sense.
 Participants can be guided out of the self-indulgence often characteristic of adolescence and into accountability and service to the greater community.